alex-hh/eDICE/README.md

      python scripts/train_roadmap.py --experiment_name "myExperiment" --train_splits "train" --epochs 20 --transformation "arcsinh" --embed_dim 256 --lr 0.0003 --n_targets 120

+The sample script produces a trained edice model located in the _oputputs_ folder, as well as saving the predictions for the test tracks as a ? file.
+A typical run of this example script requires approximately ? minutes on a standard laptop.

 Full data and trained models to run the Roadmap training and ENTEx transfer learning scripts are available on request.

 # License

+This project is covered under the MIT License.

+# Citation

+For usege of this package please cite the original paper [Getting Personal with Epigenetics: Towards Machine-Learning-Assisted Precision Epigenomics](https://www.biorxiv.org/content/10.1101/2022.02.11.479115v1).